Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Introduction

-On the theoretical side, it has been shown that AA is a quasi-Newton method for finding a root of the residual function~\citemain{Eyert1996,Fang2009,Rohwedder2011}.
-A local convergence analysis of AA for general nonlinear problems was first given in~\citemain{toth2015convergence,toth2017local}, although the provided convergence rate is no faster than the original iteration.
-More recent analysis in~\citemain{evans2020proof} shows that AA can indeed accelerate the local linear convergence of a fixed-point iteration.
+On the theoretical side, it has been shown that $\AA$ is a quasi-Newton method for finding a root of the residual function~\citemain{Eyert1996,Fang2009,Rohwedder2011}.
+When applied to linear problems (i.e., if $g(x) = Ax - b$), $\AA$ is equivalent to the generalized minimal residual method (GMRES), \cite{potra2013characterization}.
+For nonlinear problems, $\AA$ is also closely related to the nonlinear generalized minimal residual method \cite{wang2021asymptotic}.
+A local convergence analysis of $\AA$ for general nonlinear problems was first given in~\citemain{toth2015convergence,toth2017local} under the base assumptions that $g$ is Lipschitz continuously differentiable and the $\AA$ mixing coefficients $\alpha$, determined in \eqref{eq1-4}, stay in a compact set.
+However, the convergence rate provided in~\citemain{toth2015convergence,toth2017local} is not faster than the one of the original fixed-point iteration.
+A more recent analysis in~\citemain{evans2020proof} shows that $\AA$ can indeed accelerate the local linear convergence of a fixed-point iteration up to an additional quadratic error term.
+This is further improved in \cite{pollock2021anderson} where q-linear convergence of $\AA$ is established.
+The convergence result in \cite{pollock2021anderson} requires sufficient linear independence of the columns of $[f(x^{k-1})-f(x^k),\dots,f(x^{k-m})-f(x^{k-m+1})]$ which is typically stronger than the previously mentioned boundedness assumption on the coefficients $\alpha$.
+By assuming the mixing coefficient $\alpha$ to be stationary during the iteration, an exact rate of $\AA$ is derived in \cite{wang2021asymptotic}.

-One issue of classical AA is that it can suffer from instability and stagnation~\citemain{potra2013characterization,scieur2016regularized}.
+One issue of classical $\AA$ is that it can suffer from instability and stagnation~\citemain{potra2013characterization,scieur2016regularized}.
 Different techniques have been proposed to address this issue.
-For example, safeguarding checks were introduced in~\citemain{peng2018anderson,Zhang2019} to only accept an AA step if it meets certain criteria, but without theoretical guarantee for convergence.
+For example, safeguarding checks were introduced in~\citemain{peng2018anderson,Zhang2019} to only accept an $\AA$ step if it meets certain criteria, but without a theoretical guarantee for convergence.
 Another direction is to introduce regularization to the problem~\eqref{eq1-4} for computing the combination coefficients.
-In~\citemain{fu2019anderson}, a quadratic regularization is used together with a safeguarding step to achieve global convergence of AA on Douglas-Rachford splitting, but there is no guarantee that the local convergence is faster than the original solver.
+In~\citemain{fu2019anderson}, a quadratic regularization is used together with a safeguarding step to achieve global convergence of $\AA$ on Douglas-Rachford splitting, but there is no guarantee that the local convergence is faster than the original solver.
 In~\citemain{scieur2016regularized,Scieur2020}, a similar quadratic regularization is introduced to achieve local convergence, although no global convergence proof is provided.
+A more detailed discussion of related literature and specific techniques connected to our algorithmic design and development is deferred to Subsection~\ref{sec:ada-alg}.